clustervision/trinityX/doc/hintsntips_luna.rst

 Setting up a compute node image
 -------------------------------

-.. note:: This chapter assumes that you are familiar with the TrinityX configuration tool and the configuration files that it uses.
+.. note:: This chapter assumes familiarity with the TrinityX configuration tool and the configuration files that it uses.
 If not, please refer to the general :doc:`index` first.

 TrinityX includes configuration files to automatically create a basic compute node image.
-Upon delivery of a new cluster, this will have been completed by our engineers and the image will be integrated in your provisioning system, in this case Luna.
+Upon delivery of a new cluster, this will have been completed by ClusterVision engineers and the image will be integrated into the provisioning system, in this case Luna.

 Cloning an existing image